flare-foundation/FTSO-Scaling/README.md

 yarn test
 ```

-Recommeded editor to use is [VSCode](https://code.visualstudio.com/).
+Recommended editor to use is [VSCode](https://code.visualstudio.com/).

 ## Code formatting